tonytsheng/DBHUB/DMS/2WAYPOC/readme.md

 DMS 2WAY Replication Proof of Concept

-At AWS, we talk a lot about 2 way doors - in business, speed matters and most decisions are not 1 way doors but 2 way doors - you can make the decision to walk through the door and walk right back if it doesn't work out.
-Database migrations can architected to be similar.
+At AWS, we talk a lot about 2 way doors - in business, speed matters.
+Most decisions are not 1 way doors but 2 way doors - you can make the decision to walk through the door and walk right back if it doesn't work out.
+This is also an important mental model when it comes to database migrations.
+The scripts here are meant to help you build a 2 way door when it comes to database migrations.
+In this case, we use two DMS migration tasks to replicate data forward for a migration, but also backwards in case you need to failback.

-These are components for a simple proof of concept for a DMS bi directional replication architecture.
-This includes:
+Also included is a python script to act as a database 'client'.
+This script reads from a DynamoDB table that stores database endpoint information - depending on an input parameter, SITEA or SITEB, the client will either insert to an Oracle or PostgreSQL database.
+Consider this an easy way to track which site has migrated.

-- A DynamoDB table that contains database endpoint information.
-Depending on the supplied parameter, it will execute an insert on the old or the new database.
+There are also infrastructure set up scripts included for:
-- A python script that retrieves information from DDB and then applies the insert.
+- DynamoDB
-- Database objects for Oracle and PostgreSQL
+- Objects for Oracle and PostgreSQL
-- DMS cli commands to create a replication instance, database endpoints and migration tasks.
+- DMS cli commands for a replication instance, database endpoints and migration tasks.

 Below is the sample architecture: